RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 As additional material, also prepare a table with GDP, GINI coefficient and population of other European countries in the same period as the primary overview for the Czech Republic.
 ### DATASETS THAT CAN BE USED TO OBTAIN A SUITABLE DATA BASE
 #### PRIMARY TABLES
-1. czechia_payroll - Information on salaries in different sectors over a multi-year period.
+1. czechia_payroll - information on salaries in different sectors over a multi-year period.
 The dataset comes from the Open Data Portal of the Czech Republic.
-2. czechia_payroll_calculation - Codebook of calculations in the payroll table.
+2. czechia_payroll_calculation - codebook of calculations in the payroll table.
-3. czechia_payroll_industry_branch - Codebook of industry in the payroll table.
+3. czechia_payroll_industry_branch - codebook of industry in the payroll table.
-4. czechia_payroll_unit - Codebook of the unit of value in the payroll table.
+4. czechia_payroll_unit - codebook of the unit of value in the payroll table.
-5. czechia_payroll_value_type - Codebook of value types in the payroll table.
+5. czechia_payroll_value_type - codebook of value types in the payroll table.
-6. czechia_price - Information on prices of selected foodstuffs over a multi-year period.
+6. czechia_price - information on prices of selected foodstuffs over a multi-year period.
 The dataset comes from the Open Data Portal of the Czech Republic.
-7. czechia_price_category - Codebook of food categories that appear in our overview.
+7. czechia_price_category - codebook of food categories that appear in our overview.
 #### CODEBOOKS OF SHARED INFORMATION ABOUT THE CZECH REPUBLIC
 1. czechia_region - Codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.
 2. czechia_district - Codebook of districts of the Czech Republic according to the LAU standard.